 Cohen Veterans Network was founded by philanthropist Steven A. Cohen, who made a $275M commitment to launch a network of mental health clinics in April of 2016 to serve veterans and families.
-CVN’s focus is on post-9/11 veterans and families, in order to get ahead of transition challenges before they become chronic or acute.
+CVN’s focus is on post-9/11 veterans, active duty, and families, in order to get ahead of transition challenges before they become chronic or acute.
 Each Cohen Clinic will assess all veterans based on their specific needs, and we will make every effort to see pre-9/11 veterans based on clinician availability.

 We offer brief, client-centered therapy for a variety of mental health issues including depression, anxiety, post-traumatic stress, adjustment issues, anger, grief and loss, family issues, transition challenges, relationship problems, and children’s behavioral problems.
 Our high-quality care is centered on therapy options that are the current, best practices available based on research.

 We will not share your confidential information with the U.S. Department of Veterans Affairs or other public, private, or government entities unless required by law.
 We comply with federal guidelines set by the Health Insurance Portability and Accountability Act (HIPAA).